What is a tax Refund?

 It is a reimbursement of excess tax paid in a given period.

-- A person who has paid tax deducted at source in excess of final liability
+Taxpayers who have paid tax deducted at source (Withholding Tax) in excess of final liability

 How do I apply for an income tax refund?